MicrosoftDocs/sql-docs/docs/relational-databases/search/populate-full-text-indexes.md

 -   [ALTER FULLTEXT INDEX](../../t-sql/statements/alter-fulltext-index-transact-sql.md) ...
 SET CHANGE_TRACKING OFF

-## Incremental population based on a timestamp
+## Incremental population based on a rowversion
  An incremental population is an alternative mechanism for manually populating a full-text index.
 If a table experiences a high volume of inserts, using incremental population can be more efficient that using manual population.

  You can run an incremental population for a full-text index that has CHANGE_TRACKING set to MANUAL or OFF.

- The requirement for incremental population is that the indexed table must have a column of the **timestamp** data type.
-If a **timestamp** column does not exist, incremental population cannot be performed.
+ The requirement for incremental population is that the indexed table must have a column of the **rowversion** data type.
+If a **rowversion** column does not exist, incremental population cannot be performed.

- [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] uses the **timestamp** column to identify rows that have changed since the last population.
+ [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] uses the **rowversion** column to identify rows that have changed since the last population.
 The incremental population then updates the full-text index for rows added, deleted, or modified after the last population, or while the last population was in progress.
-At the end of a population, the Full-Text Engine records a new **timestamp** value.
-This value is the largest **timestamp** value that SQL Gatherer has found.
+At the end of a population, the Full-Text Engine records a new **rowversion** value.
+This value is the largest **rowversion** value that SQL Gatherer has found.
 This value will be used when the next incremental population starts.

 In some cases, the request for an incremental population results in a full population.
--   A request for incremental population on a table without a **timestamp** column results in a full population operation.
+-   A request for incremental population on a table without a **rowversion** column results in a full population operation.
 -   If the first population on a full-text index is an incremental population, it indexes all rows, making it equivalent to a full population.
 -   If any metadata that affects the full-text index for the table has changed since the last population, incremental population requests are implemented as full populations.
 This includes metadata changes caused by altering any column, index, or full-text index definitions.